Best Ice Cream in Florence, Italy

 Edoardo

+Organic ice cream with a view of the Duomo is what you’ll be treated with at this gelato spot.
 Not only do they use natural, fresh ingredients, but they’re also certified Biologico (organic), which is a big deal here in Italy.
 They offer organic and vegan flavors and ice creams for celiacs.

+Stop by this tiny gelateria after climbing the Duomo’s dome.
+You’ll be wowed with their different flavors that are interesting and quirky.
 Their sorbets are made with fresh, seasonal fruit; surprisingly, even the fruit’s peel is included in the ice cream-making process, which lends an excellent flavor and fiber.

 Some must-try flavors include Zabaione di Nonna Antonietta (with fresh eggs, sugar, milk, and Passito white wine) and Gianduja Secondo Edoardo (with hazelnuts and incredibly creamy chocolate).